Hithesh2399/chrome-extension-user-interface-/README.md

 - **/actions**: Search all available actions
 - **/remove**: Remove a bookmark or close a tab

-Feel free to suggest new commands for Omni by [making an issue](https://github.com/alyssaxuu/omni/issues/new).
+Feel free to suggest new commands for SPOTLIGHT by [making an issue](https://github.com/alyssaxuu/SPOTLIGHT/issues/new).

 ### Installing on Chrome